Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What due diligence is necessary for buyers?

 Due diligence is an important part of any transaction.
-Although the nature and scope of due diligence review may vary depending on the particular transaction, certain aspects of due diligence are considered standard and form part of virtually every M&A transaction, including a review of:
+Although the nature and scope of due diligence review may vary depending on the characteristics of the particular transaction (including the identity of the target, the structure of the transaction and industry in which the target operates), certain aspects of the legal due diligence process are considered standard and form part of virtually every M&A transaction, including the following:

 What information is available to buyers?

-Publicly available searches can be conducted to verify certain pieces of information and representations being made by the vendor or other parties to the transaction independently.
-Additionally, in Canada, an online database – the System for Electronic Document Analysis and Retrieval – contains information and documents for publicly traded companies and reporting issuers.
+Additionally, a publicly available online database – the System for Electronic Document Analysis and Retrieval (www.sedar.com) – contains copies of documents filed by publicly traded companies and reporting issuers.

 What information can and cannot be disclosed when dealing with a public company?